-Key TRAFFIC MANAGEME Focus Area /ICFS Objective Strategy Project Project Ward Standard Standard Priority Budgetar y projectio ns(R') Total Budget Funding source Target Year КРІ Direct the traffic control function towards policing high risk violations - rather than revenue collection.
+Key Focus Area a: TRAFFIC MANAGEME NT AND SE CURITY SERV /ICES 1 1 li Budgetar y projectio ns(R') Funding 1 Objective Strategy Project Ward Standard Priority Budget source Target Year KPI Direct the traffic control function towards policing high risk violations - rather than revenue collection.
 Intensify the Road safety Awareness projects / campaigns.
-1. Intensify Pedestrian awareness 2.
-Road Safety Education (Scholar Patrol and Child in Traffic) 3.
-Easter Holiday (AA) 4.
-Intensify Summer Holiday Programme (AA) 5.
-Celebrate Ipoloke project 6.
-Celebrate Khanya Project.
+Intensify Pedestrian awareness Road Safety Education (Scholar Patrol and Child in Traffic) Easter Holiday (AA) Intensify Summer Holiday Programme (AA) Celebrate Ipoloke project Celebrate Khanya Project.
 Existing Project High 60 000 PST Ongoing each year Quarterly Reports Upgrading of Traffic Administration System (Back Up Office).
 Tender to improve the current system to accommodate new legislation (AARTO implementation), Traffic fines and Accident capturing, Call Centre and Pay points.
 Installation of e NATIS System.
-New Project High 1 000 000 MIG End March 2013 National Task Team Meeting response s Procurement of Speed, Alcohol Apparatus & K78 Road Block Trailer with Equipments.
+New Project High 1 000 000 MIG End March 2012 National Task Team Meeting response s Procurement of Speed, Alcohol Apparatus & K78 Road Block Trailer with Equipments.
 To Purchase three (3)speed machines, two (2) Dragger Alcohol testing machines and K78 Road Block Trailer with full Equipment for effective Traffic Law Enforcement in Matjhabeng.
-New Project High 1 500 000 PST July 2013 Quarterly Reports
+New Project High 1 500 000 PST July 2012 Quarterly Reports

 Maintain the Accreditation Credentials of Matjhabeng Traffic Training Academy.
 Further Refurbishing the College Building, Parade Ground Construction, Fencing the Premises, Shooting Range.
 Attending the workshops and meetings, Purchasing the Books and upgrading the study materials.
 Development of the Data System for compliance with the National Training Policy and relevant legislations.
 Extension of training by including EOV and EDL Training.
-New Project High 5 000 000 MIG July 2013 Monthly Reports & Evaluatio n reports from RTMC Capacity Building of Traffic Personnel (Training and Re-Training for the compliance with the legislation).
+New Project High 5 000 000 MIG July 2012 Monthly Reports & Evaluatio n reports from RTMC Capacity Building of Traffic Personnel (Training and Re-Training for the compliance with the legislation).
 Training of new Traffic Trainees at least 50 per year, Training of employees on short courses and on refresher courses as per the legislation.
-New Project High 500 000 PST July 2013 Quarterly Report Establishment of the Matjhabeng Municipal Branch Court.
+New Project High 500 000 PST July 2012 Quarterly Report Establishment of the Matjhabeng Municipal Branch Court.
 To finalized the draft Business Plan and submit it to council for Approval, to liaise with NPA and to indentify the Building and to attend to issues of the resources so as to ensure that the fines issued complete their circle and to address the challenge of treating Traffic fines and By-Law enforcement cases as miner cases and to ensure that they receive the priority in prosecution and administration.
 Existing Project High 6 300 000 MIG FY 2012/13 Monthly Progress Reports